THE IDIOM CONNECTION

 cast pearls before swine

-- to waste something good on someone who does not care about it (as you would if you put some pearls or something valuable before a pig)The man felt that he was casting pearls before swine when he gave the beautiful dress to his daughter who did not care about it.
+- to waste something good on someone who does not know its value (as you would if you put some pearls or something valuable before a pig who would not know nor appreciate the value of the pearls)The man felt that he was casting pearls before swine when he gave the beautiful dress to his daughter who did not know its true value and did not apreciate it.

 cast the first stone